Do you want to learn more about herbs and natural health?

 If you already know you’re interest in herbalism isn’t just a passing phase you’re going through, but it’s something you truly want to commit to, then search online for herbal schools or online training sites.
 Check them out.
 Make sure they’re reputable.
 Make sure you agree with their philosophy.
 Make sure they’re comprehensive.
 Check out their pricing, the teachers, how the classes work, etc. Lastly, don’t make a hasty decision.
 Sit on it a while.
 Ask around.
 See what other people in your circles are talking about.

-I’m currently learning about herbs at The Herbal Academy and they offer online herbal courses for beginners and intermediate students.
+I’m currently learning about herbs at The Herbal Academy, and they offer online herbal courses for beginner, intermediate, and advanced students.
 Definitely check them out.
 I love it!

 One Herb At A Time